Justy-11/SewIt/README.md

 ### To build this project, NEED
 * Firebase: Authentication, Firetore, Storage, and Cloud messaging
 * Google maps API key
   * add google_maps_api.xml file with the google maps api key
-* add local.properties file with your sdk location
+* local.properties file with your sdk location

 ### Future works
 * automate the process - take the body measurements by captured image of a customer